leec1979/leec1979.github.io/index.md

 ### Member of Technical Staff@Altera 10/2013 - 12/2015
 * Designed and built a synchronisation tool that provided scalable, reliable synchronisation of internal software builds across all global engineering locations with minimal impact on WAN performance.
 Average daily build output was ~1.5TB and synchronised to 5 locations around the globe.

+### Software Engineer@3M (via acquisition of Federal Signal Technologies) 04/2012 - 09/2013
+* Designed and developed tools to aid field support engineers configure and maintain road-side systems in automated road tolling sites.

+### Senior Software Engineer@Altera 09/2008 - 04/2012
+* Designed and developed an automated build synchronization system to ensure internal builds were distributed to all global engineering locations while minimizing WAN impact.
+* Developed automated reporting and maintenance systems for Altera's in-house compute farm system.

+### Project Manager@McAfee 09/2007 - 09/2008
+* Managed project teams and stakeholders to ensure projects were delivered to schedule and budget.

+### Software Engineer@Imperas 07/2005 - 09/2007
+* Designed and developed a distributed regression test system.
+This system improved regression test turnaround time from days to hours.

+### Software Engineer@3Com 01/2001 - 04/2005
+* Designed and developed a standardized build system for use with all Linux based 3Com platforms.
+This provided a common build flow that produced firmware images for all hardware platforms and architectures.

+### Software Engineer@Bull Information Systems 09/1997 - 01/2001
+* Designed and built bespoke Windows based software to meet customer requirements.